 King County community courts

 “My experience here has saved my life.
 Not only am I off the drugs and staying clean by taking the healthy steps to live life clean, I also have been able to get myself back in a healthy structured living situation.
 Community court is the most awesome program.
-I am so blessed to have the honor to be a part of this program.” – Review from an anonymous Community Court in Redmond participant
+I am so blessed to have the honor to be a part of this program.” – Community Court in Redmond participant

 A community resource center is an integral component of community court.
 The resource center at each community court includes on-site community partners that provide a wide array of services, such as healthcare/insurance, education, job training, behavioral health, substance use disorder help and more.
 By coming together in one place, many different community service agencies are better able to collaborate.
 Resource centers are available to all members of the public in addition to the community court participants.